tedngmt/MG-MotionLLM/README.md

 isn't available.
 Each clip gets its own folder: `./visualizations/{m2t,m2dt,m2t_and_m2dt}/{name}/{name}.{mp4,gif}` next to a `{name}.txt` with the generated (and ground-truth, where available) text.

+**Body-part highlighting.** `m2dt_visualize.py` and `m2t_and_m2dt_visualize.py` draw the skeleton in white and light up the body parts the current caption refers to in yellow, synced to the motion, so the fine-grained descriptions are easy to follow (and easy to sanity-check: if the highlighted part isn't the one moving, the caption is off).
+The parts are derived from the caption text by `utils/body_parts.py` (a keyword-to-joint mapping over the 22 HumanML3D body joints).
+In the side-by-side view only the Motion-to-Detailed-Text panel is highlighted, since the Motion-to-Text caption is a single whole-body description.

 To try the `./input/` batch path without your own motion data yet, just copy a few files over from the dataset, e.g.:
 ```python